 During the year the government did not receive reports of child labor at places of employment.
 Neither entity had inspectors dedicated to child labor inspections; authorities investigated violations of child labor laws as part of a general labor inspection.
 The labor inspectorates of both entities reported that they found no violations of child labor laws, although they did not conduct reviews of children working on family farms.
 The government did not collect data on child labor because there were no reported cases.
 The general perception among officials and civil society was that the exploitation of child labor was rare.
 RS law imposes fines for employing children younger than 16, but the law does not specify the exact monetary amount.
-Penalties were usually sufficient to deter violations.
+Penalties for violations were commensurate with those for similar serious crimes.

 NGOs running day centers in Banja Luka, Tuzla, Mostar, Bijeljina, Bihac, and Sarajevo in cooperation with the country’s antitrafficking coordinator continued to provide services to at-risk children, many of whom were involved in forced begging on the streets.